CONDO-HOTELS Phase 2

 Overview

 There are 14 properties in Whistler with a phase 2 covenant on title.
-When buyers think of a phase 2, The Westin, The Four Seasons Hotel, and the Pan Pacific Mountainside and Village come to mind.
+When buyers think of a phase 2, The Westin, the Pan Pacific Mountainside, and The Four Seasons Hotel, seem to be most popular.
 On this page, I have covered these phase 2 properties simply because their information is superior.
-Therefore there is less room for misinterpretation.
-However, that does not mean that the remaining ten, phase 2 properties should ruled out.
+Therefore, there is less room for misinterpretation.
+However, that does not mean that the remaining phase 2 properties should be ruled out.
 It may depend on your level of comfort with the management company.
+Check out the Condo-Hotel Comparison Charts for a great comparison of the differences between the most popular Phase 2 properties.

 Investment